Collinsmckenzie66/Chip-Sperm-Motility-MATLAB/README.md

 # Summary Tab Information
-Rapid Progressive- % of sperm whos Linearity is greater than 0.5 and VAP is greater than 50
+Rapid Progressive- % of sperm whose Linearity is greater than 0.5 and VAP is greater than 50

-Medium Progressive- % of sperm whos Linearity is less than 0.5 and VAP is greater than 25 but less than 50
+Medium Progressive- % of sperm whose Linearity is less than 0.5 and VAP is greater than 25 but less than 50

-Non-Progressive- % of sperm whos VAP is greater than 5 but less than 25, and whos VSL is less than 25 or Linearity is less than 0.5
+Non-Progressive- % of sperm whose VAP is greater than 5 but less than 25, and whose VSL is less than 25 or Linearity is less than 0.5

-Hyperactivated- % of sperm whos linearity is less than 0.5 and VCL is greater than 100.
+Hyperactivated- % of sperm whose linearity is less than 0.5 and VCL is greater than 100.

 These categorizations show up both as total counts and percentages of the total population.